Shopify/pitchfork/README.md

 * Process management: `pitchfork` will reap and restart workers that die from broken apps.
-There is no need to manage multiple processes or ports yourself. `pitchfork` can spawn and manage any number of worker processes you choose to scale to your backend.
+There is no need to manage multiple processes or ports yourself. `pitchfork` can spawn and manage any number of worker processes you choose to scale your backend to.

-* Adaptative timeout: request timeout can be extended dynamically on a per request basis, which allows to keep a strict overall timeout for most endpoints, but allow a few endpoints to take longer.
+* Adaptative timeout: request timeouts can be extended dynamically on a per-request basis, which allows you to keep a strict overall timeout for most endpoints, but allow a few endpoints to take longer.

 * Load balancing is done entirely by the operating system kernel.